elysiajs/documentation/docs/tutorial.md

 ## Setup

-Elysia is built on [Bun](https://bun.sh), an alterantive runtime to Node.js.
+Elysia is built on [Bun](https://bun.sh), an alternative runtime to Node.js.

 Install Bun if you haven't already.